 South Stoke Barn

-The exhibition in 2025, present by the Zimmer Stewart Gallery will take place from 12 to 16 June 2025 at South Stoke Barn, South Stoke, near Arundel, BN18 9PF:
+Zimmer Stewart Gallery presented Productive Land, a contemporary landscape painting exhibition from 12 to 16 June 2025 at South Stoke Barn, South Stoke, near Arundel, BN18 9PF

-A Talk on Art and Agriculture: Productive Land led by Ryan Haydon with James Stewart and Nick Bodimeade is on Friday13 June in support of The Sussex Snowdrop Trust.
-Tickets cost £25 and includes champagne and delicious canapés provided by Ren's Kitchen.
+A Talk on Art and Agriculture: Productive Land led by Ryan Haydon with James Stewart and Nick Bodimeade, in support of The Sussex Snowdrop Trust

 Artists contributing to the exhbition: